SEP-group-project/Main-repository/README.md

 ---

-## Features

-- Grad-CAM visualization for model interpretability
-- Saves output video with overlaid heatmaps and emotion labels
-- Supports common video formats like `.mp4` and `.avi`

----

-## Supported Emotions

-- Surprise
-- Fear
-- Disgust
-- Happiness
-- Sadness
-- Anger

----

 ## Environment Setup

 Install the required Python packages:

-pip install torch torchvision opencv-python numpy pytorch-grad-cam
+conda create -n demo python=3.11 conda activate demo

+conda install pytorch torchvision -c pytorch conda install opencv numpy -c conda-forge pip install pytorch-grad-cam (pytorch-grad-cam is not available on conda)

+---

 ## Usage

-1. Place input video in the project directory or provide a full path.
+1. open video_demo folder and place input video in the project directory

 2. Run the Program:
-python video_demo/demo.py
+python video_demo.py

 3. Enter the input and output paths
 4. The processed video with overlaid Grad-CAM and predicted emotion labels will be saved at the output path.